front-commerce/developers.front-commerce.com/source/docs/reference/configurations.md

 ### `config/website.js`

 <blockquote class="feature--new">
   _`search.attributeFacetMinimumDocumentCount` and `search.categoryFacetMinimumDocumentCount` have been added in Front-Commerce `2.3.0`.
-Before this version, Front-Commerce behaves as if those parameters are set to 1._
+Before this version, Front-Commerce behaved as if those parameters were set to 1._
 </blockquote>

 This configuration file should contain any thing that impacts the content of your website.
 The term website refers to what a [`website` is in Magento's ecosystem](https://devdocs.magento.com/guides/v2.3/config-guide/multi-site/ms_over.html).